-Minnesota Election 2018: Who’s running
+Minnesota Election 2018: Who’s running | MinnPost

 - Jeff Johnson

 Keith Downey represented Edina in the Minnesota House before losing an expensive bid for the state Senate in 2012.
-He went on to be the chair of the Republican Party of Minnesota and is now touting his work as a business consultant and government reformer in his bid for governor.
+He went on to be the chair of the Republican Party of Minnesota.
+Downey made his bid for governor touting his work as a business consultant and government reformer, but ended his campaign in April, shortly after former Gov. Tim Pawlenty entered the race.

 From: Edina